-· Virtual goods comply with Class 9 of the Nice Classification as they are considered digital content or images.
+- Virtual goods comply with Class 9 of the Nice Classification as they are considered digital content or images.
 However, the term virtual goods in itself lacks clarity and precision.
-Thus, the content to which virtual goods relate must be specified separately (e.g., downloadable virtual goods, virtual clothing)

-- The 12th edition of the Nice Classification will include the term 'downloadable digital files' authenticated by "non-fungible tokens" certificates registered on a blockchain that verify digital items but are different from these digital elements.
+Thus, the content to which virtual goods relate must be specified separately (e.g., downloadable virtual goods, virtual clothing) - The 12th edition of the Nice Classification will include the term 'downloadable digital files' authenticated by "non-fungible tokens" in Class 9.
+NFTs are treated as unique digital certificates registered on a blockchain that verify digital items but are different from these digital elements.
 For EUIPO, the term "non-fungible token" alone is not acceptable.
 The type of digital item authenticated by the NFT must be specified. - Services related to virtual goods and NFTs will be Classified in accordance with the Classification principles established for services.